slowernews/wisdom-tldr/chapters/chapter_1_self.md

 - Don’t major on minor things. - applied focus.
 This means that while you should only strive for mastery in a small handful of skills, you should seek to be competent in a wide variety of disciplines.
 - Whatever your strengths are, they will likely lead straight into your weaknesses.
 - One way to tease out the difference between Planck and chauffeur knowledge is to ask them why.
-- No-one who is serious about programming gives a shit about language wars, they're for fanboys and spectators.
+- No-one who is serious about programming gives a shit about language wars, they’re for fanboys and spectators.
 - He said sniper school is completely mental.
 Instead of focusing on the negative (don’t flinch), he focused on the positive (keep your eyes on the target.)
 - Understand why we should fear missing opportunity more than we should fear failure.
 - The importance of living proactively instead of reactively.